Paweł Huelle

-Paweł Marek Huelle (born 10 September 1957 in Gdańsk, Poland) is a Polish prose writer.
+Paweł Marek Huelle (10 September 1957 – 27 November 2023) was a Polish prose writer.

-Biography
+Life and career

 Huelle studied Polish philology at Gdańsk University and, in 1980, participated in the efforts to establish an independent student organization.
 He later became a journalist and worked for the press service of Solidarność (Solidarity).
-After the declaration of martial law, he cooperated with the samizdat movement.
-He has also taught literature, philosophy and history.
-He was the director of TVP3 Gdańsk from 1994 to 1999 and has served as the literary manager for the Municipal Theater of Gdynia.
+After the declaration of martial law in 1981, he cooperated with the samizdat movement.
+He also taught literature, philosophy and history.
+He was the director of TVP3 Gdańsk from 1994 to 1999 and served as the literary manager for the Municipal Theater of Gdynia.

 His literary debut came in 1987 with a novel Weiser Dawidek (translated as Who was David Weiser?), which was made into a film (Weiser) by Wojciech Marczewski in 2000.
-He is also a member of the Polish PEN Club.
+He was also a member of the Polish PEN Club.

 In 2001, he won the Paszport Polityki Award for his book Mercedes-Benz.
 Z listów do Hrabala, and in 2008 was nominated for the Nike Award for his novel Ostatnia wieczerza ("The Last Supper").

+In 2012, he was awarded the Officer's Cross of the Order of Polonia Restituta by President Bronisław Komorowski.
+In 2014, he received the Silver Medal for Merit to Culture – Gloria Artis.